Corey Bailey

 personal information that can be mined or hacked for identity theft purposes.

-from many of the companies that offer external drives.
-The NAS drive connects to
+available from many of the companies that offer external drives.
+The NAS drive

 A word about external hard drives